-Gateway will be extending our Distance Learning program through at least May 1, 2020, to help contain the spread of COVID-19.
+Gateway will be extending our Distance Learning program through the end of the 2019-2020 school year to help contain the spread of COVID-19.
 You may have heard that many Bay Area counties have made this decision, and Santa Cruz is following suit.
 While we are disappointed that we can’t return to on-campus learning yet, we will continue to deliver the best Distance Learning experience we can until the public health situation permits us to gather in person.

 At this time, there are no cases and no known exposures within the Gateway community.
 It is our belief that making this preventative and proactive decision will help protect our entire community and affords our families and teachers time to prepare for the coming weeks.